AperpieGG/noise_models_w1m/README.md

 - Selects comparison-star ensembles for each target.
 - Searches a grid of magnitude, color, and crop limits.
-- Chooses the comparison set with the lowest binned RMS.
+- Chooses the comparison set with the lowest unbinned RMS.
 - Writes `rel_phot_<OBJECT>.fits` and `rel_phot_<OBJECT>_summary.txt`.

 This script supports workers across target TIC IDs.